StakeLab-Zone/Documentation/CLI/Interact with a node/README.md

-# Interact with a node
+# Interact with a Cosmos node
 Through this guide you gonna learn how to interact with a Cosmos node, from basic query to some advanced features.

 ## Summary